aDotInTheVoid/site/content/posts/rustdoc-json-2022.md

 Another nice user-facing change this year was including the docs for `std` (and friends) as a rustup component.
-Because `std` is special in that it isn't built like normal dependencies, but is magically made available by cargo and rustc, it's json [^html] docs can't be produced by cargo like they can for normal dependencies.
+Because `std` is special in that it isn't built like normal dependencies, but is magically made available by cargo and rustc, its json [^html] docs can't be produced by cargo like they can for normal dependencies.
 Therefore they need to be shipped  by rustup.